chfoidl/typo3-dcp/README.md

 [![License](https://poser.pugx.org/sethorax/typo3-dcp/license)](https://packagist.org/packages/sethorax/typo3-dcp)

-> This extension adds a plugin to display centralized tt_content elements filtered by categories and storage ids.
+> This extension adds a plugin to display centralized tt_content elements based on storage (PIDs).

 ### Features

 - Works with all content elements (even third party ones like DCEs)!
-- Outputs all content elements from selected pages (or sysfolders) and categories.
+- Outputs all content elements from selected pages (or sysfolders).
 - Ability to define a plugin mode whose value can be retreived in content element templates via a built-in viewhelper.
+- Ability to further filter the elements by TYPO3 categories
 - Ability to limit the number of records.
 - Ability to select a tt_content database field used for sorting.
 - Ability to select the sorting direction.
+- Fully compatible with multiple languages and all language overlay modes.

 > Say hello to centralized dynamic content!